gbalabanov/gateway-app/README.md

 For running the gateway-app along with its dependencies (PostgreSQL, RabbitMQ, Redis) use:
- 1. ./mvnw clean package -Dmaven.test.skip=true; docker-compose up.
+ 1. ./mvnw clean package -Dmaven.test.skip=true; docker-compose up --build app.

 Then use the existing Postman collection in /misc/ folder to make requests.